jae686/srl-tutorials/01_hello_world/01_hello_world.md

 ## Anatomy of a SRL project

 > [!NOTE]
-> It is recomended to out your project files under `SaturnRingLib/Projects`
+> It is recommended to out your project files under `SaturnRingLib/Projects`

 > [!TIP]
 > It is more simple to copy a sample into the `Projects` folder and then add or change files as needed.